Trade directory · Davenport metro · Iowa

 What license do I need for pest control in Iowa?

 Iowa requires a Commercial Pesticide Applicator License through the Iowa Department of Agriculture.
-You must pass a core exam plus category-specific exams (7A for general pest control, 7B for termites).
-The license requires 20 hours of continuing education every 3 years for renewal.
+You must pass a core exam plus category-specific exams for structural pest control, with 3-year renewal cycles.

 Q/02